alextd/ProjectHighrise-TDEnhancementPack/README.md

 # ProjectHighrise - TD Enhancement Pack
 A mod for Project Highrise that makes placing rooms easier - Also various other fixes I discovered were needed.

+Should you use this mod?
+Check out the [trailer](https://streamable.com/dtqnzh) (aka. a tiny demo I made).
+Answer: Yes.
+Absolutely.
+Without question.

 ## To install: ##
 1.